xuqingyu/PowerGenome/example_system/settings_documentation.md

 type: list

-description: This parameter was designed specifically for GenX outputs.
-The file `Generators_data.csv` has several columns
+description: This parameter was designed specifically for GenX outputs, and the items of this list each correspond to a column in `Generators_data.csv`.

+### default_model_tag

+type: Union(int, float, str)

+description: This is the default value for every row of the columns specified in [model_tag_names](#model_tag_names).